warewulf/warewulf/userdocs/contents/overlays.rst

 ----
 .. code-block:: console

-  wwctl overlay edit [--mode,-m MODE|--parents,p] overlay-name file
+  wwctl overlay edit [--mode,-m MODE|--parents,-p] overlay-name file

 Use this command to edit an existing or a new file in the given overlay.
 If a the new file ends with a ``.ww`` suffix an example